Policy made with people,not flung at them.

 Idaho feeds the world.
 The obstacles in front of us now are ones we put there ourselves.

-Idaho has a vibrant agricultural sector.
-We grow food products that the world depends on.
+Idaho grows food products that the world depends on.
 Our struggles now result largely from self-inflicted wounds, and the solutions are clear.

 Drop the Tariffs